Mr. Iguana: Lucha Libre AAA Worldwide / WWE (2018–present)

-Ibarra signed a contract with Lucha Libre AAA Worldwide (AAA) in 2020.
-He won his first championship on December 8, 2024, when he became AAA World Mixed Tag Team Champion during a televised show in Monterrey alongside La Hiedra.
-Following WWE's acquisition of AAA in 2025, Mr. Iguana was announced for the joint Worlds Collide event, teaming with Octagón Jr., and Aero Star to face Latino World Order (Dragon Lee and Cruz Del Toro) and Lince Dorado, whom they defeated at the event.
-Following his appearance at the event, Iguana captured fan attention, and as a result he was later shown in the crowd during Money in the Bank and the following episode of Raw.
-On the August 1 episode of SmackDown, Mr. Iguana and Psycho Clown challenged Los Garzas for their AAA World Tag Team Championship, but were unsuccessful.
-At Triplemanía XXXIII, The Judgment Day (Finn Balor, JD McDonagh, and Raquel Rodriguez) defeated Mr. Iguana, Niño Hamburguesa, and Lola Vice in a mixed trios match (with Balor introducing his own puppet character, "Demonito", to "eat" La Yesca).

-At NXT Halloween Havoc on October 25, 2025, Mr. Iguana and La Parka lost a tag team match to Leon Slater and Je'Von Evans.
-On November 2, Chelsea Green and Ethan Page defeated La Hiedra and Mr. Iguana for the AAA World Mixed Tag Team Championship, ending their reign at 329 days.
+Following WWE's acquisition of AAA in 2025, Mr. Iguana was announced for the joint Worlds Collide event on 7 June, where he teamed with Octagón Jr. and Aero Star to defeat Latino World Order (Dragon Lee and Cruz Del Toro) and Lince Dorado.
+After his appearance at the event, Iguana captured fan attention, resulting in him making cameo appearances at Money in the Bank and on the following episode of WWE Raw.
+On the 1 August episode of WWE SmackDown, Mr. Iguana and Psycho Clown unsuccessfully challenged Los Garzas (Angel and Berto) for the AAA World Tag Team Championship.
+At Triplemanía XXXIII on 16 August, The Judgment Day (Finn Bálor, JD McDonagh, and Raquel Rodriguez) defeated Mr. Iguana, Niño Hamburguesa, and Lola Vice in a mixed trios match.
+A rematch was scheduled for Worlds Collide: Las Vegas on 12 September, where Mr. Iguana and Vice defeated Bálor and Rodriguez in a mixed tag team match.
+On 2 November, Mr. Iguana and La Hiedra lost their AAA World Mixed Tag Team Championship to Chelsea Green and Ethan Page, ending their reign at 329 days.
+At NXT Deadline on 6 December, he unsuccessfully challenged Page for the NXT North American Championship.